yaseenkady/tree.pro/raw/15_urinary/1_kidney/nephritic_syndrome/membranoproliferative_glomerulonephritis.md

 # .

-Type 1 is infectious.
+Type 1 is due to infection or idiopathic with subendothelial immunocomplex deposits.

-Type 2 is C3.
+Type 2 is due to IgG autoantibody that activates C3.

 # <